vaishakkmenon/chess-bots/README.md

 ## 🙏 Acknowledgments

+- **OpenAI’s ChatGPT (o4-mini, April 2024)** for assistance in drafting this README and during code development.
 - **Awesome README Examples** by [Matias Singers](https://github.com/matiassingers/awesome-readme) for styling inspiration.
 - **Chess Programming Wiki** for bitboard tutorials and attack-mask explanations.
 - **PyTorch** community for model-building resources.